tushki225/cucumber-selenium-assignment/README.md

 ## Execution
 To run this project-

-1. Right click Runner.java file(Project folder-->src-->TestRunner-->Runner.java) and select JUnit Test.
+1. Right click Runner.java file(Project folder-->src-->TestRunner-->Runner.java) and select Run As->JUnit Test.
 2. Observe the execution in Junit View from Eclipse
 3. Reports will be generated at the location- Project folder-->target-->cucumber-reports